 This section contains information about general aspects of the partnerships between schools and the HEIs involved in the provision of ITE in Northern Ireland (NI).
 The information is in addition to, and not a substitute for, any formal responsibilities or policies of the HEIs, schools and Boards of Governors.
 It is supplemented by the material provided annually by the individual HEIs.

-These arrangements place an emphasis on school experience and the acquisition of professional competences by student teachers.
+These arrangements place an emphasis on school experience (via the student teacher placement process) and the acquisition of professional competences by student teachers.
 The foundation for the partnerships between schools and the HEIs rests on the fact that some competences can best be developed and extended during the school-based aspect of the course (i.e., the student teacher placement process).
 It is crucial therefore that there should be the closest possible partnership between schools and the HEIs.

-Each HEI will assign a named member of staff to each student teacher placed in a particular school.
-This member of staff ("HEI tutor") will liaise with the school, and maintain regular contact with the teachers who are most closely involved with the student.
+Each HEI will assign a named member of the Institution to each student teacher placed in a particular school.
+This "HEI tutor" will liaise with the school, maintaining regular contact with the teachers involved in the student placement process.
 These teachers could be those who have general responsibility for the placement and care of the student teacher in the school (the "teacher-tutors"), and/or the class teacher(s) who will work most often with individual student teachers.

 3.2 Aims and objectives of ITE courses

 The HEIs provide ITE programmes for intending primary and post-primary teachers through under-graduate Bachelor of Education degree (BEd) and Post-Graduate Certificate in Education (PGCE) courses.
+Successful completion of one of these courses of study will enable students to be eligible to apply for registration with the General Teaching Council for Northern Ireland (GTCNI).

-These programmes will lead to “eligible to teach” status (if health and other requirements are satisfied) and will be prepared and delivered in partnership with the schools involved.
+These programmes will be prepared by the HEIs and delivered in partnership with the schools involved.
 These partnerships will seek to enable each student teacher to achieve the necessary levels of competence, experience and knowledge that will qualify the student teacher for entry into the teaching profession.

 The competences, experience and knowledge characteristic of a fully developed teacher will not all be acquired during ITE.
 Some will be developed further during the ‘Early Career Teacher (ECT)’ phase, and then added to as progress is made throughout the rest of the teacher’s career.
 But in all of this, the aim is to develop teachers who employ their competences to: